abelectronicsuk/AlarmPi/README.md

 hwclock --set --date="2012-12-25 06:00:12"  --utc

+To create the Alarm Pi device creation at boot edit /etc/rc.local by running

+    sudo nano /etc/rc.local

+and add:

+    echo pcf8563 0x51 > /sys/class/i2c-adapter/i2c-0/new_device (for v1 raspberry pi)
+    echo pcf8563 0x51 > /sys/class/i2c-adapter/i2c-1/new_device (v2 raspberry pi)
+    sudo hwclock -s (both versions)

+before exit 0

+Save your changes and then reboot the Raspberry Pi, the Alarm Pi board will then be detected when the Pi boots and set the time from the clock module.

 Further instructions for using the PCF8563 Real Time Clock with C code samples are available on http://www.susa.net/wordpress/2012/06/raspberry-pi-pcf8563-real-time-clock-rtc/